 Blessed are those who hunger and thirst for righteousness, for they will be filled.

 A perpetual appetite for virtue and justice will guide us to the attainment of that desire - a development and reformation to righteousness.

 Blessed are the merciful, for they will be shown mercy.

 "Be merciful, just as your Father is merciful" (Luke 6:36).
-Mercy is the benevolent nature towards those who suffer.
-Love, empathy, and mercy towards a family member or neighbor will bring peace in your relationships.
+Mercy is the benevolent nature of God and the righteous towards those who suffer.
+Love, empathy, and mercy towards a family member or neighbor will bring peace to your relationships.